patriciasbar/patriciasbar/README.md

 ## 👋 Hello there!
 I'm Patrícia 👋

-I'm a passionate Tech Business Analyst from Brazil 🇧🇷 on a journey to become a Python Data Analyst and Machine Learning Specialist.
+I'm a passionate Tech Business Analyst from Brazi 🇧🇷 on a journey to become a Python Data Analyst and Machine Learning Specialist.
 Based in London, I wield the powers of Python and SQL to conquer data challenges.
 Join me on my quest through the coding universe!

 ### 🚀 My Tech Arsenal
 - **Languages & Tools:**